Wireless services are constantly attempting to lure in customers and win their hearts with aggressive marketing and incentives.

 Sprint is also not exactly known for exceptional customer service.
 According to the Benchmarks By Company chart from the American Customer Satisfaction Index, Sprint's ACSI score falls 4 points below T-Mobile's score of 74.
 As of 2016, the American Customer Satisfaction Index score was 70, a 1.4 percent increase from the previous year.

-How much will Sprint pay to switch?
+How much will Sprint pay you to switch?

 If you're considering switching to Sprint's network, you will receive the incentive of not only saving 50 percent when moving from T-Mobile's plans, but the service will also pay for your switching fees up to $650 per line (less phone trade-in credit provided), via Visa Prepaid Card post-online registration and new phone activation.